opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Without any additional options, the above command will attempt to execute all mandatory and optional test cases with test suite ovp.next.
-To restrict the breadth of the test scope, test areas can also be specified using the '--testarea' option.
-The test area can be specified broadly using arguments 'mandatory' and 'optional'.
-The mandatory tests can be narrowed further using test area arguments 'osinterop', 'vping' and 'ha'.
-The optional tests can be narrowed further using test area arguments 'ipv6', 'sdnvpn' and 'tempest'.
+To restrict the breadth of the test scope, it can also be specified using options '--mandatory' or '--optional'.

 .. code-block:: bash

-   $ dovetail run --testarea mandatory
+   $ dovetail run --mandatory

 Also there is a '--testcase' option provided to run a specified test case.

 .. code-block:: bash

-   $ dovetail run --testcase dovetail.tempest.osinterop
+   $ dovetail run --testcase functest.tempest.osinterop

 Dovetail allows the user to disable strict API response validation implemented by Nova Tempest tests by means of the ``--no-api-validation`` option.
 Usage of